When Should You Hold an Intervention?

 - Legal Issues: The person is arrested due to drug-related behaviors and/or choices made due to the influence of drugs and/or alcohol.

 - Violence: The person harms someone while under the influence.
 This may occur during domestic violence, sexual assault, or driving under the influence.

-It is imperative to properly plan an intervention in order to maximize all chances of success.
+Planning an intervention to maximize all chances of success properly is crucial.
 When planning your intervention for your loved one, consider the following:

-- The Group: Carefully consider which family members and close friends to involve.
-Do not include anyone who supports or condones drug or alcohol use in any way.
+Carefully consider which family members and close friends to involve.
+Do not include anyone who supports or condones drug or alcohol use.
 Choose people who truly have your loved one’s best interests at heart.

 Also, consider how you can stop any enabling behaviors with the addict; this includes limiting access to money, housing, or any other support you provide that allows the addictive behaviors to continue.

 Interventions need to be performed by a group of people who are close to the addict.
 Typically, these are close family members.

 Alcohol.org states, “The intervention will not be as effective if the group consists of many acquaintances who have only superficial relationships with the person.”
 The intervention led by individuals who share a strong bond with the addict brings the intervention to a close and intimate level.
 This is important because it has meaning for both the subject of the intervention and the group of loved ones performing it.